 Color Blindness and Disability Benefits

-For veterans, it is possible to receive benefits from the VA for color blindness in certain circumstances.
+It is possible to receive benefits from the VA for veteran color blindness in certain circumstances.

 If the condition is hereditary and not service-connected, it may still be possible to receive corrective lenses under the normal health care benefits offered by the VA.
 But no disability compensation benefits will be offered.